e271828e/Flight.jl/docs/notes/design/framework_spec.md

   validated against the `Build` (store layout, slot faces) and the trace's batch entries against the root input-face list — attach-style, with did-you-mean (`ReplayHeaderMismatch`, `ReplayUnknownFace`, Appendix C).
+  The same pass pays the trace-record conversion in reverse: the interactive register's sparse records (§12.3) are normalized to positional batches against the header's schemas, once, off the loop — replay has the whole trace in hand before frame 1 — so the replay drain applies compiled scatters exactly as the live drain does, and no face name is resolved per frame under replay either.
   *Structural* mismatch is an error; *parametric* difference is not: replaying against the same structure with changed parameters is the **what-if register** — deterministic re-driving of the recorded inputs